ibm-ecosystem-engineering/envizi-integration-hub-app/docs/50-developer/03-start-app-in-local/readme.md

 ```

-6. Open the url in your browser http://localhost:3001/hello to check if it is working.
+7. Open the url in your browser http://localhost:3001/hello to check if it is working.

 **Note:** If you are running this in VM, then instead of `localhost` you need to give the `IP-Address` of your vm.

 ## 2. Start the Web App (Reactjs)

-Note: You can refer the following documentation [here](../../60-utils/01-configuring-redhat-enterprise-linux-for-running-web-app)

 We need to pass the URL of the Python API App to the Web App.